Buy now pay later (BNPL)

 4. If you want to return an item, do so as soon as possible

 To avoid paying for items you have changed your mind about, it's a good idea to make your returns as soon as possible.
 Ideally, you want to send or take items back before your next payment date.
-While most buy now pay later providers will refund you in full for returned purchases, it may take a few days for your refund to process.
+While most BNPL providers will refund you in full for returned purchases, it may take a few days for your refund to process.
 This means more time with less money in your account.

 What should I consider before I apply?